Buying property is expensive, and getting an initial foothold in the market can seem an impossible task.

 You must remember that in order for your purchase to qualify for the grant, an application must be made within one year of the completion of the transaction.

-Detailing first home owner grants: State by state breakdown
+Detailing first home owner grants: State-by-state breakdown

-Some states may also waive or charge concessional rates of stamp duty for particular first home buyers.
+Other states may also waive or charge concessional rates of stamp duty for particular first home buyers.

 Here’s how much you could get from the grant and any eligibility criteria that may apply, depending on your state or territory.